xiaosu-zhu/McQuic/README.md

 |         - 	|     -   	| - 	|               - 	|              -             	|    -    	|
 |         12 	|   192   	| 12 	| [8192,2048,512] 	|   11.07 Mpps / 10.21 Mpps  	|    -    	|

 The coding throughput is tested on a NVIDIA RTX 3090.
-Image file I/O, loading, *etc.* are not included in the test.
+Image file I/O, model loading, *etc.* are not included in the test.
+Throughput will be further increased by `5%~15%` if you convert models to `TorchScript`.
+However, it is not trivial since conversion involves entropy coder, which is a cpp extension.
+So, I'm not going to implement it.

 The main slow-down from small models to large models is caused by channel `128 -> 192`.
 - **`Mpps = Mega-pixels per second`**